-The staff of the Bureau of Economics of the Federal Trade Commission (FTC) submits these comments to the Structure and Transition Task Force of the Virginia Legislature's Joint Subcommittee Studying Electric Utility Restructuring (Task Force) concerning electric industry regulatory reform.
-With the formation of the Task Force, Virginia is joining a growing list of states considering regulatory reforms to bring more of the benefits of competition (lower prices, improved service, and innovation) in the electric industry to its citizens and businesses.
+The staff of the Bureau of Economics of the Federal Trade Commission (FTC) submits these comments in the abovecaptioned proceeding concerning whether electric industry regulatory reform and competition in the provision of retail electric service is in the public interest.
+In addition, we provide comments on the restructuring plans submitted by American Electric Power (AEP) and Allegheny Power (Allegheny) in this proceeding.
+With initiation of this proceeding, West Virginia is joining a growing list of states considering regulatory reforms to bring the benefits of increased competition (lower prices, improved service, and innovation) in the electric industry to its citizens and businesses.